 Entrepreneurs like you hope you won't ever encounter legal issues, and business owners also tend to underestimate the costs involved in them.
 The unfortunate reality is that any business owner can find themselves in legal trouble whether or not they prepare for it.
 This can severely impact cash flow and lead to drastic, unwanted changes in your business.

 Getting covered with the types of home daycare insurance we've listed is a great way to free yourself from these concerns and focus on the little ones looking to you for love and instruction.
 If something happens, you'll be covered.
-On average, insurance for child care providers is between $250-500 per year
+On average, insurance for daycare costs between $250-$500 per year

 .
 If that sounds like a big financial commitment, Next Insurance offers in-home daycare insurance